ItsJustSomeDude/Tokification/README.md

 python main.py <arg>
 ```

-Where `<arg>` is one of `{ ui, send, send-6, report, copy-report, d-report, edit, start-time, end-time, change-coop, change-sink }`.
+Where `<arg>` is one of `{ ui, send, send-1, send-6, report, copy-report, d-report, edit, start-time, end-time, change-coop, change-sink, notification }`.
 These map to many of the same actions on the main menu.

 There is also a text-based UI that can be used over SSH if you play with a phone and computer at the same time.
 If called with the argument 'cli', this UI will be used instead of on-device dialogs.